Successfully complete your Cloud migration by introspecting the source system

 There is a first common denominator to all migration failures: the lack of understanding of the data and flows within the source architecture.

-Without granular information on the entire assets that actually need to be migrated, a number of problems arise:
+Without granular information about the entire estate that actually needs to be migrated, a number of problems arise:

 • Teams can be significantly disrupted by missing or incomplete data after migration, and worse, inaccurate data.